How to Design a Self-Sufficient Tropical Permaculture Homestead

 The goal is not maximum production.

-The goal is reliable nourishment with decreasing effort.
+The goal is reliable nourishment with decreasing effort over time.

 Most design mistakes happen before the first tree is planted.